AusClimateService/data-code-group/data_roadmap.md

 Many ACS researchers working at CSIRO will be able to store data and code in ACS-related projects on NCI (`xv83` and `ia39` at the moment).
-A similar project has been established for Bureau researchers (`mn51`) This document contains initial/draft thoughts on how we might manage those spaces.
+A similar project has been established for Bureau researchers (`mn51`).
+This document contains our current plans for managing those spaces.
 To start the conversation,
 here's a representation of how things might be organised, using (mostly) the existing content in `xv83` as an example: